A seamless, extended DG approach for advection-diffusion problems on unbounded domains: Numerical experiments

 \subsection{Validation of the extended DG scheme coupling strategy}

 We start by testing the proposed method for the linear advection-diffusion equation with constant coefficients \eqref{eq:advdifflin}.
 We first consider the non-homogeneous case by setting $s\neq 0$, assuming an exact solution $c(z,t)= ze^{-z}\text{sin}^2(z-t)$, and computing the right-hand side analytically.
 We run the scheme for a variable number of modes $q$ in the semi-infinite subdomain, also setting $N=100$, $L=2\,\textrm{m}$, $p=2$, $\mu=1\,\textrm{m}^2/\textrm{s}$, $u=2Pe\mu$, and a final time $T=10\,\textrm{s}$ with $n=200$ time steps.
 In order to minimize errors at the interface, the value of $\beta$ is chosen in such a way that the distance between the first and the second node in the semi-infinite subdomain matches the grid spacing $\Delta z$ in the finite subdomain.
-Relative errors $L^1$, $L^2$ and $L^\infty$ errors at time $T$ with respect to the exact solution due to the use of different sets of basis functions in the finite and semi-infinite subdomains are below $5*10^{-6}$ using at least 20 modes, below $3*10^{-3}$ using 10 modes, and a few percent using 5 modes, thus displaying spectral convergence in space (Table \ref{Tab:M_fullyDG}).
+Relative $L^2$ and $L^\infty$ errors at time $T$ with respect to the exact solution due to the use of different sets of basis functions in the finite and semi-infinite subdomains are below $5\times10^{-6}$ using at least 20 modes, below $3\times10^{-3}$ using 10 modes, and a few percent using 5 modes, thus displaying spectral convergence in space (Table \ref{Tab:M_fullyDG}, scaling parameter $\beta$ chosen for matching grid spacing at the finite/semi-infinite interface).

-In a second test, we examine the accuracy of the extended DG scheme as a function of the P\'eclet number, $Pe$.
-We choose $N=100,\,\beta=1,\,q=180$ that match the grid spacing across the interface between the two subdomains and maximize accuracy in the semi-infinite subdomain.
-Relative errors with respect to the exact solution are below $4*10^{-4}$ both in the advection-dominated and in the diffusion-dominated regimes (Table \ref{Tab:pe_fullyDG}).
-The accuracy appears to decrease slightly for large values of $Pe$.
-We assume this to be related to the stability issues of the modal Laguerre discretization with Neumann boundary conditions discussed in the Appendix \ref{sec:alternatives}.
+To further inspect the properties of the extended DG scheme, we evaluate the relative $L^2$, and $L^\infty$ errors for varying $\beta$ values (Figure \ref{fig:beta_study}) and $q=40$ (left panel), $q=5$ (right panel).
+The markers show the error value for the choice of $\beta$ corresponding to the matching of the spacing at the interface, $\hat{z}_2-\hat{z}_1\approx\Delta z$, obtained with $\beta=30$ and $q=5$ modes, and $\beta=4$ and $q=40$ modes.
+For $q=40$, errors are constant for $\beta\leq20$ and lowest around $\beta=25$.
+By contrast, for $q=5$, errors are lowest around $\beta=5$, so $\beta=4$ is a particularly good choice.
+These tests show that an optimal choice of $\beta$ exists, but it is not necessarily the one determined by the matching condition $\hat{z}_2-\hat{z}_1\approx\Delta z$ at the interface between the finite and semi-infinite subdomains.

 Next, we validate the extended DG approach in the homogeneous case.
 We consider a Gaussian initial datum:

 The interface is located at $L=10\,\textrm{m}$ and the initial hump is placed inside the bounded interval $[0,L]$ by choosing $z_c=8\,\textrm{m}$.
 The velocity is $u=1\,\textrm{m}/\textrm{s}$ and the final time is $T=4\,\textrm{s}$, so that the peak of the Gaussian crosses the interface, and the other parameters are $\Delta t=0.02\,\textrm{s}$, $q=40$ modes in the semi-infinite region, $N=500$ sub-intervals for the DG scheme, so that $\Delta z=0.02\,\textrm{m}$.
 As the model evolves, the initial hump expands and its amplitude decreases because of diffusion (Figure \ref{fig:hom_coupling}).